boschrexroth/ctrlx-automation-sdk/samples-cpp/hello.world/README.md

 ## Introduction

-This sample demonstrates how you can build your first c/c++ snap.
-The project __hello.world__ provides a simple application example to print out "Hello World" in CtrlX CORE devices: CtrlX CORE or CtrlX CORE Virtual.
+This sample demonstrates how you can build your first C/C++ snap.

+The project __hello.world__ provides a simple application example to print out "Hello World" in ctrlX CORE devices: ctrlX CORE or ctrlX CORE <sup>virtual</sup>.
-## Prerequisites

-* Buildenvironment WSL or Virtual Box
-* ctrlX AUTOMATION SDK Version 1.2
-* ctrlX CORE<sup>virtual</sup> or ctrlX CORE

-## Getting Started

-1. Launch IDE (VSCode for example)
-2. Open the sample directory `samples-cpp/hello.world`
-3. Build and install the snap as described `Setup` section
-4. Check output in the web interface

 ![Output in diagnosis logbook](docs/images/hello.world/messages.in.logbook.png)